 - Starting from the wrong end.
 Many researchers are tempted to sit down and think hard until a general theory of things dawns on them.
 Analysis, however, is not an act of creative genius; it is a protracted work process, more akin to handicraft than art.
 It flows from something that could look like a police investigation board: we collect all the evidence we can; we lay everything out in front of us; we move things around, and try different ways of organizing it; and then we take action on the strongest hypotheses, which we test by taking them further.

 - Separating fieldwork from analysis.
 Yet another common mistake is to do fieldwork first and analysis second.
 The relationship between the two is a constant back-and-forth.
 Form hypotheses as you go and take time to try them out on real-life people.
 Bounce your instincts and your conclusions off of individuals you interview.
-They may or may not agree, which says nothing definite about whether you’re wrong or right, but will almost inevitably raise new issues, add nuance, and add human depth to your ideas.
+They may or may not agree, which says nothing definite about whether you’re wrong or right, but will almost inevitably raise new issues, provide nuance, and add human depth to your ideas.

 Indeed, don’t forget that our brain is highly analytical, naturally.
 Often, it makes the most useful connections in a state of “free association.”
 In other words: when you’re stuck, take a walk.